Yard work beats a trip to the gym

 Digging

-Digging with a shovel or a spade is equivalent lifting weights.
+Digging with a shovel or a spade is equivalent to lifting weights.
 The digging action uses the quadriceps, hamstrings, calf muscles, the buttocks, biceps, and triceps.
 Maintaining balance as you exert the muscles provides a palates workout for the trunk.

 Weeding and planting